ghemsley/project-template-react-rails-api/README.md

 ## Installation

-First, make sure you have all the environemnt requirements installed.
+First, make sure you have all the environment requirements installed.

 ### Recommended way to get Ruby 2.7.4 if you're not sure:
 - Install [rvm](https://rvm.io/)